Mengyanz/Mengyanz.github.io/README.md

 ## Events & News
 <!-- - **Update Jan.
 2021** I am framing my "[big picture](files/big_picture)" of research, talk to me if you are interested! -->
+- **Jan.
+2022** I give a talk on *Best arm identifications: classifical settings* and methods in Microsoft, see [slides](files/BAI-mengyan.pdf) here!
 - **Dec.
-2021** Our work Gaussian Process Bandits with Aggregated Feedback (abstract) is accepted to be presented at WiML workshop in NeurPIS2021!
+2021** Our work *Gaussian Process Bandits with Aggregated Feedback* (abstract) is accepted to be presented at WiML workshop in NeurPIS2021!
 Come and talk to us!
 - **Dec.
-2021** Our work Gaussian Process Bandits with Aggregated Feedback is accepted by AAAI2022!
+2021** Our work *Gaussian Process Bandits with Aggregated Feedback* is accepted by AAAI2022!
 (Acceptance rate 15%)
 - **Step.
 2021** I start my internship at Microsoft Research Asian (MSRA) in [Social Computing team](https://www.microsoft.com/en-us/research/group/social-computing-beijing/#!overview), mentored by [Fangzhao Wu](https://www.microsoft.com/en-us/research/people/fangzwu/).
 - **June.
 2021** Our work *Opportunities and Challenges in Designing Genomic Sequences* is accepted in the [2021 ICML Workshop on Computational Biology](https://icml-compbio.github.io) as spotlight talk!
 Come to talk us in our poster session!
 - **May.
 2021** Our work *Machine Learning guided workflow for Ribosome Binding Site engineering* got accepted in Synthetic Biology: Engineering, Evolution & Design (SEED) 2021 Conference for oral abstract!
 [Maciej Holowko](https://people.csiro.au/H/M/Maciej-Holowko) will present, see you there!